majeedthaika/majeedthaika.github.io/_posts/2016-06-03-my-thoughts-on-agile-so-far.markdown

 To be frank, at the start of the term, my expectation of the Agile class wasn't very high.
 It had never been offered before with a first-time teacher at the helm.
 There wasn't even have enough students interested to open the class in the first place.
 However, having met P'Pond once before (and just for a few minutes), I was convinced that we'd be learning some useful, real-world ideas and so persuaded more than a handful of fellow students to enroll in the class (thus if the class turned out to be subpar, it would be on my head!).

-In our first class, we had to introduce ourselves by citing our most relatable superhero and favorite drink.
+Starting off, we had to introduce ourselves by citing our most relatable superhero and favorite drink.
 I chose Antman (Hank Pym) **_obviously_**, and Bubble Blueberry Green Tea (as it has become my go-to drink in the past year).

 ![alt text](https://raw.githubusercontent.com/majeedthaika/majeedthaika.github.io/master/img/antman.jpg)

-In the same class, to simulate real-world work experience, we used _*cough*fake*cough*_ legos to build a model city based on Mayor Pond's requirements - which was as fun as it sounds.
+Next, to simulate real-world work experience, we used ~~fake~~ legos to build a model city based on Mayor Pond's requirements - which was as fun as it sounds.

 ![alt text](https://raw.githubusercontent.com/majeedthaika/majeedthaika.github.io/master/img/lego2.jpg)

-In our next class, we wrote a step-by-step guide for aliens on _'How to make Toast'_.
+Later, we wrote a step-by-step guide for aliens on _'How to make Toast'_.

 ![alt text](https://raw.githubusercontent.com/majeedthaika/majeedthaika.github.io/master/img/toast.jpg)